Quantum machine learning: Quantum annealing

 Quantum annealing is an optimization technique used to determine the local minima and maxima of a function over a given set of candidate functions.
 This is a method of discretizing a function with many local minima or maxima in order to determine the observables of the function.
 The process can be distinguished from Simulated annealing by the Quantum tunneling process, by which particles tunnel through kinetic or potential barriers from a high state to a low state.
 Quantum annealing starts from a superposition of all possible states of a system, weighted equally.
 Then the time-dependent Schrödinger equation guides the time evolution of the system, serving to affect the amplitude of each state as time increases.
 Eventually, the ground state can be reached to yield the instantaneous Hamiltonian of the system.

-NISQ Circuit as Quantum Model

-As the depth of the quantum circuit advances on NISQ devices, the noise level rises, posing a significant challenge to accurately computing costs and gradients on training models.
-The noise tolerance will be improved by using the quantum perceptron and the quantum algorithm on the currently accessible quantum hardware.